nguyenkhois/code-template-generator/README.md

 You have more choice for your development environment.
 It makes your life easier.

 ![Demo](demonew.gif)

+## What's new in version 2.1.0
+* Added a new command that is `generate -u` to check and install automatic the latest stable version from npmjs.com.
+* Added a new project template that is `simple-express-server`.
+* Improved these things:
+    * Performance
+    * Error handling
+    * UX

 ## Main features
 * Project template generation has two options: